nats-io/nats-architecture-and-design/adr/ADR-31.md

 The server will send multiple messages without any flow control to the reply subject, it will send up to `max_bytes` messages.
 When `max_bytes` is unset the server will use the `max_pending` configuration setting or the server default (currently 64MB)

-After the batch is sent a zero length payload message will be sent with the `Nats-Pending-Messages` header set that clients can use to determine if further batch calls are needed.
+After the batch is sent a zero length payload message will be sent with the `Nats-Num-Pending` and `Nats-Last-Sequence` headers set that clients can use to determine if further batch calls are needed.
 Additionally the `Nats-Last-Sequence` will hold the sequence of the last message sent.
 It would also have the `Status` header set to `204` with the `Description` header being `EOB`.

 When requests are made against servers that do not support `batch` the first response will be received and nothing will follow.
 Old servers can be detected by the absence of the `Nats-Num-Pending` header in the first reply.